-Google’s announcement is clear: it’s time for unencrypted sites to upgrade*
+Google’s announcement is clear: it’s time for unencrypted sites to upgrade.*

 When traffic is unencrypted, not only can eavesdroppers see what you’re doing online, but also intercept and manipulate it.
 HTTPS sites ensure this doesn’t happen.
-SSL certificates are small data files that encrypt your data as it’s sent through the internet, effectively preventing other parties getting access to your sensitive information.
+SSL certificates are small data files that encrypt your data as it’s sent through the internet, effectively preventing other parties from getting access to your sensitive information.

-And HTTPS protects more than just your customers’ data.
+HTTPS protects more than just your customers’ data.
 It also helps people to easily identify when a site is real and when it’s an imposter.
 These fake versions of websites are popular with hackers and other malicious users.
 We can all agree that taking power away from these unpleasant types can only be a good thing!

 People are becoming more savvy about their privacy online, and making sure your website reflects a commitment to their security should be a priority.
 We owe it to our visitors to protect the security, integrity and privacy of their data.

-How is this going to affect my website?
+How will this affect my website?

 If you already have a site-wide SSL certificate installed, well done!
 Nothing is going to change and you can continue developing your online presence with the knowledge that you’re protecting your users’ privacy.

 Upgrading to SSL will also help to improve your website’s ranking in Google search results.
 Website performance and security are important factors in how Google calculates your website authority and page rank.
-HTTPS is a great indicator that you’re taking your visitors’ security seriously, and as a result, HTTPS websites should see better performance in the search results compared to unencrypted sites.
+HTTPS is a great indicator that you’re taking your visitors’ security seriously and, as a result, HTTPS websites should see better performance in the search results compared to unencrypted sites.